M. S. Program in Sustainable Environmental Systems at Pratt Institute

 Students graduate from the program with the theoretical and technical expertise as well as the collaboration and critical thinking skills needed to obtain positions as policy analysts, program developers, consultants, project managers, advocates, and entrepreneurs.
 They also leave the program fully capable of facilitating economic, environmental, and social justice in urban areas.

 Established in 1887, Pratt Institute is located in New York City, New York in the northeastern region of the United States.
-This independent college of art, design, and architecture offers 4,800 students 25 undergraduate majors and concentrations and 25 master's degree programs.
+This independent college of art, design, and architecture offers over 4,800 students 25 undergraduate majors and concentrations and 25 master's degree programs.
 Its School of Architecture has been ranked among the nation's best by "Design Intelligence" Magazine.

 The Master of Science (M.S.) in Sustainable Environmental Systems is a 40-credit program that can be completed in 2 years.
 To accommodate working professionals, classes are offered in the evenings.